-- Doctor: Hello Simon.
-The nurse says you have a rash on your arms.
+Doctor: Hello Simon.
+The nurse says you have a rash on your arm.
 Let's take a look.
-When did this start? - Patient: This weekend after I was walking in the woods. - Doctor: Ah yes.
+When did this start?

+Patient: This weekend after I was walking in the woods.

+Doctor: Ah yes.
 This rash looks like poison ivy.
-Have you scratched the rash? - Patient: It really itches but I have been careful not to scratch it. - Doctor: It is good you didn't scratch it.
+Have you scratched the rash?

+Patient: It really itches but I have been careful not to scratch it.

+Doctor: It's good you didn't scratch it.
 The rash is only on your right arm.
-It will go away in about 1 weeks if you don't scratch it.
+It will go away in about 1 week if you don't scratch it.